liu3zhenlab/KAD/README.md

 1. read1.fq.gz
 2. read2.fq.gz

+*Data note*: These are 2x150bp paired-end reads with 0.2% errors simulated from asm0.fas.
+The simulated assembly data asm1 and asm2 contain ~1% and ~5% differences from asm0, respectively.

 Assuming the Perl script was in the directory of _scriptpath_, run the following script to generate KAD profiles for all three assemblies.
 ```
 perl <scriptpath>/KADprofile.pl --read read1.fq.gz --read read2.fq.gz \